julionava/julionava.github.io/_pages/about.md

   - /about.html
 ---

-I'm an applied mathematician fascinated by the duality relationshipbetween applications and theory.
+I'm an applied mathematician fascinated by the duality relationship between applications and theory.